 If you’re keeping your dog’s coat longer, you’ll still probably need to have them trimmed occasionally, especially around the eyes and ears.
 Apart from preventing their vision from being obscured, trimming can prevent a build-up of debris around these delicate areas.

-It’s not a good idea to use a human shampoo or conditioner on a Shih Tzu.
+It’s not a good idea to use a human shampoo on a Shih Tzu.
+You also should not use a human conditioner on your dog.

 Human shampoos are designed to maintain our skin’s more acidic pH balance.
 Using them on a dog could disrupt the skin’s protective barrier, which is called the ‘acid mantle,’ and dry the skin.
 There may also be ingredients that are safe for humans but could be irritants or even toxic for dogs.